Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Further Discussions on Social Determinants

 \subsection{Common Presence of Social Determinants}

 To strike a balance between a broad discussion and a case study, we considered a concrete empirical setting of college admissions in the main paper, and demonstrate the nuanced analyses our quantitative proposal facilitates.
 However, the implications of explicitly and carefully considering social determinants are not limited to the college admissions setting.
-In this section, we discuss the common presence of social determinants in various practical scenarios, where influence of contextual environments on individuals is often substantial.

-\paragraph{Social Determinants -- Health} In terms of the influence of environments on individual's health, previous literature has considered how environmental hazards disproportionately affect low-income populations and communities of color \citep{warren2002environmental}, how indoor air pollution affects women and children in low-income regions \citep{manisalidis2020environmental}, and the structural implications of social determinants on how society should be organized \citep{robinson2020teaching,yearby2022structural}.
+\paragraph{\textbf{Social Determinants -- Health}} In terms of the influence of environments on individual's health, previous literature has considered how environmental hazards disproportionately affect low-income populations and communities of color \citep{warren2002environmental}, how indoor air pollution affects women and children in low-income regions \citep{manisalidis2020environmental}, and the structural implications of social determinants on how society should be organized \citep{robinson2020teaching,yearby2022structural}.
+The time consistency and (sub-)population performance disparity of a mortality predictor has been evaluated in the context of advance care planning \citep{handler2023can}.
 More broadly, a review on economic research has also been conducted to show how environmental changes impact public health in both developed and developing countries \citep{remoundou2009environmental}.

-\paragraph{Social Determinants -- Education} In terms of the influence of environments on individual's educational attainments, previous literature has considered how the quality of schools and the availability of educational resources affect students' academic performance \citep{coleman1968equality,coleman1988social}, how the family and neighborhood environments influence education \citep{jencks1972inequality}, and implications of various affirmative-action policies (usually under different names) across countries with different histories and cultures \citep{sowell2004affirmative}.
+\paragraph{\textbf{Social Determinants -- Education}} In terms of the influence of environments on individual's educational attainments, previous literature has considered how the quality of schools and the availability of educational resources affect students' academic performance \citep{coleman1968equality,coleman1988social}, how the family and neighborhood environments influence education \citep{jencks1972inequality}, and implications of various affirmative-action policies (usually under different names) across countries with different histories and cultures \citep{sowell2004affirmative}.